DurableDrupal/slides-durable-drupal-lean-drupalcon2015/README.md

-# reveal.js repo (see below for docs and instructions for installing and using) for slides from DrupalCon Latin America 2015 presentation Setting up a Reusable and Durable Drupal Lean Process Factory https://latinamerica2015.drupal.org/session/setting-reusable-and-durable-drupal-lean-process-factory To view:
+# reveal.js repo

+Slides from DrupalCon Latin America 2015 presentation Setting up a Reusable and Durable Drupal Lean Process Factory https://latinamerica2015.drupal.org/session/setting-reusable-and-durable-drupal-lean-process-factory To view: http://awebfactory.com/drupalcon2015lean/#/

-http://awebfactory.com/drupalcon2015lean/#/
+See below for docs and instructions for installing and using.

 I've made use of an external markdown file for the actual slides themselves, see the [slides.md](slides.md) file referenced from [index.html](index.html).